srozemuller/rozemuller_blog/content/blog/2022-01-12-secure-and-optimize-avd-and-cloudpc-using-microsoft-endpoint-manager/index.md

     - Security
 ---

-In this blog post, I explain how to secure and optimize AVD and CloudPC environment using Microsoft Endpoint Manager automated.
+In this blog post, I explain how to secure and optimize AVD and CloudPC environment using Microsoft Intune automated.
 The configuration is all deployed automated based on PowerShell, JSON templates, and Graph API.
 I explain how to create a security baseline and how to deploy a configuration profile with settings.

 In this blog post, the focus is on the standardized part of the North Star framework.
 This means we are going to look at the following subjects: